How can we help?

 Congratulations!
 You've successfully installed ESET NOD32 on your system!

-How to configure a Static IP on a PC- Navigate to the Control Panel in the Start Menu by searching for it
+- Navigate to the Control Panel in the Start Menu by searching for it

 - Click on Network and Internet and then Network and Sharing Centre